Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Numerical Experiments

-As can be observed, the best runs always reach higher log-likelihood values than the generating parameters (due to slight overfitting).
-These runs do recover all bars patterns and the prior parameters.
-Even for values $\pi=0.5$, i.e., for five out of ten bars per input on average, one to two out of 200 runs do extract all bars.
-The best runs in terms of log-likelihood can automatically be determined without knowledge of the ground-truth such that the resulting method would yield a highly reliable approach to extract all bars for binary data (compare \cite{Spratling2006,FrolovEtAl2016}).
+As it can be observed, the best runs reach higher log-likelihood values than the ground-truth.
+These runs do recover all bar patterns and the prior parameters.
+Even for values $\pi=0.5$, i.e., for five out of ten bars per data point on average, one to two out of 100 runs do extract all bars.
+Thus, the best runs in terms of higher log-likelihood values can be automatically determined without knowledge of the ground-truth such that the proposed algorithm (B-MCA here) yields a reliable approach for extracting all bars for binary data \citep[compare][]{Spratling2006,FrolovEtAl2016}.